How we make our products is just as important as what we make, so we consider our impact at every step.

 Reduce our water footprint across the board with a special focus on water-stressed areas.

-Thirty-one percent of carbon emissions in our supply chain comes from fabric production, 9 percent from the garment assembly process, and 6 percent from processes such as the manufacturing of items such as buttons, zippers, rivets, snaps, and stitching.
+Thirty-one percent of carbon emissions in our supply chain comes from fabric production, 9% from the garment assembly process, and 6% from processes such as the manufacturing of items like buttons, zippers, rivets, snaps and stitching.

-Reduce greenhouse gas emissions by 90 percent in our owned-and-operated facilities and 40 percent in our entire supply chain by 2025.
+Reduce greenhouse gas emissions by 90% in our owned-and-operated facilities and 40% in our entire supply chain by 2025.

 It takes about 3 1/2 times more chemicals than cotton by weight to make, dye, and care for a pair of jeans.